percona/portal-doc/docs/advisors/checks/mongo-high-connections.md

 -  **Application design issues**

 If the application has been designed to create too many connections, it can lead to high connection counts in MongoDB.
-You can consider implementing connection sharing, where connections are reused across application instances, to minimize connection overhead.
+To minimize connection overhead, consider implementing connection sharing, where connections are reused across application instances.

 -  **Server resource constraints**